-Out of the 64 credit hours required for the Associate of Arts in Liberal Arts, 39 general education credit hours are required.
+Out of the 60 credit hours required for the Associate of Arts in Liberal Arts, 39 general education credit hours are required.
 These are referred to as core requirements.
 Core requirements are specific courses such as Cornerstone, English 101 or Math 125, or they are courses chosen from certain subject areas like History, Sociology or Science.
 The following table lists all the core requirements.

-Department & Course Number Course Name Credit Hours GEN 110 Cornerstone 1 3 ART, MUS or THE Art, Music, or Theater Elective 3 ENG 101 Composition 3 ENG 111 Intermediate Composition 3 HIS or POL History 2 or Political Science Elective 3 GEN 125, INF 125, or INF 225 Introduction to Application Software, Introduction to Personal Computers, or 3 Web Design and Applications MAT 130, 174, or 190 Foundations of Quantitative Reasoning, Elements of Statistics, or College Algebra 3 PSY or SOC Psychology Elective or Sociology Elective 3 REL or PHI Religious Studies 2 or Philosophy Elective, 3-credit hours in REL required 6 SCI Science Elective w/lab 4 COM 120 or SPE 105 Interpersonal Communications or Oral Communications 3 GEN 210 Capstone 2 Total 39
+Department & Course Number Course Name Credit Hours GEN 110 Cornerstone 3 ART, MUS or THE Art, Music, or Theater Elective 3 ENG 101 Composition 3 ENG 111 Intermediate Composition 3 HIS or POL History or Political Science Elective 3 GEN 125 or INF 225 Introduction to Application Software or 3 Web Design and Applications

+MAT 130, 174, or 190 Foundations of Quantitative Reasoning, Elements of Statistics, or College Algebra 3

+PSY or SOC Psychology Elective or Sociology Elective 3

+REL or PHI Religious Studies or Philosophy Elective, 3-credit hours in REL required 6

+SCI Science Elective w/lab 4

+COM 120 or SPE 105 Interpersonal Communications or Oral Communications 3

+GEN 210 Capstone 2

+Total, Core Requirements 39

+Elective Credits 21

+Total 60

-1 GEN 105 is to be taken by all students in their first semester.
+&lt;sup>1 GEN 110 is to be taken by all students in their first semester.

 Out of the 60 credit hours required for the Associate of Arts in Liberal Arts degree, students need at least 21 elective credit hours.
 An elective course is any course that is not considered a core requirement, or an elective course is a second (third, fourth etc.) course chosen from any core subject area.
-For example, the first art course is a core requirement whereas a second Art course is an elective course.
+For example, the first art course satisfies the core requirement whereas a second Art course serves as an elective course.